A wildcard is an opportunity out of the ordinary. In baseball, it gives an inside chance to non-division winners to make it to the World Series.

 On busy work days such as this one, I can’t afford to take longer than ten minutes to get ready.
 So what I usually do is just pull on the something simple and comfortable, but still with some interesting details here and there.

-We don’t.
-Mostly we just check our respective closets and see how we can make what’s in them work, then we find ourselves a nice random spot (in this case, the rooftop parking of a mall) then we click away.
-The story comes to mind just when we’re about to post.
-We believe it’s a whole lot more fun that way.
+I sometimes get asked how I conceptualize my shoots.
+Nothing cerebral with my process.
+I don’t.
+Mostly I just check my closet and see how I can make what’s in them work, then find a nice random spot (in this case, the rooftop parking of a mall) then click away.
+The story comes to mind just when I’m about to post.
+It’s a whole lot more fun that way.

 Doggie-print hooded shirt, thrifted.
 Doc Martens-inspired boots, Asian Vogue.